cad435/StealthburnerFullUSBPD/README.md

 The Project consists of 2 Boards:
- - The "Feeder" PCB which basically integrates a 4-Port USB 2.0 Hub, some step-Down converter and USB-PD source frontend IC's
+ - The "Feeder" PCB which basically integrates a 4-Port USB 2.0 Hub, some step-Down converter and USB-PD source frontend IC's -> The USB2.0 Hub was removed in later revisions, as it was to unreliable.
  - The "Toolhead" PCB which consists of an MCU and the neccessary hardware to run fans, heaters, thermistors and the like.